Towards the Basilica of Saint Peter in Rome, Italy

 “Take me to Saint Peter’s, please,” I asked the driver.

 And that is where he took me.
 I walked to the side of the basilica, which was enormous, but that’s not what concerned me.
 I told my name to the Spanish guide who was waiting and, with the three Peruvians, we entered the church through a small door and started to go downwards, so deep that I felt we were entering the very depths of the Earth.
 It is unbelievable how up-to-date the Vatican is.
-Automated glass doors opened and closed as we descended under Rome, and all you can see is dirt and archaeological digs, until we finally reached the level of an early Christian cemetery which bordered alongside one for idol worshippers.
+Automated glass doors opened and closed as we descended under Rome, and all you can see is dirt and archaeological digs, until we finally reached the level of an early Christian cemetery, which bordered alongside one for idol worshippers.

-The necropolis under Saint Peter's Basilica, Rome
+The necropolis beneath Saint Peter’s Basilica, Rome

 Everything around me was located three levels under the central square of Saint Peter’s, where hordes of pilgrims and tourists were walking at that very instant, but we couldn’t even hear them.
 It was absolutely silent in the vast emptiness of that place.
 It was truly breathtaking!
 In those little alleys that we were walking, completely covered by the Church overhead, beyond reaching the depths of the Earth, you also reach the depths of History.
 This is the core of Christian Rome, and it is from here that its voice is heard throughout the world.

 At some point, we went up a few steps and you can’t imagine what we saw!
 Saint Peter’s true grave, with his bones saved in a protective container made of plexiglass.
 The first Christians had built it here and it was spare, like the small structures you would see in any ordinary cemetery.
 Over this small structure, Constantine the Great had the first basilica built, the altar of which was directly over the grave.
-Over Constantine’s basilica, the structure we see today stands, with Bernini’s baldacchino located directly over the plexiglass-encased bones.
+Over Constantine’s basilica, the structure we see today stands, with Bernini’s Baldacchino located directly over the plexiglass-encased bones.

 The Baldacchino in Saint Peter’s Basilica, Rome